trypear/pearai-extension/README.md

 ### [Contributing Guide](CONTRIBUTING.md)

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 To help you get your feet wet and become familiar with our contribution process, we have a list of [good first issues](https://github.com/trypear/pearai-extension/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) that contains things with a relatively limited scope.
 This is a great place to get started!